Imagine yourself living in ancient Philippines.

 What exactly is Philippine mythology?

 Philippine mythology is a collection of stories and superstitions about magical beings a.k.a. deities whom our ancestors believed controlled everything.

 It’s part of the folklore, which covers all kinds of traditional knowledge embedded in our society: arts, folk literature, customs, beliefs, and games, among others.

 If you’re going to examine the folklore family tree (see the chart below), you’ll see the folk literature branching out into three groups: folk speech (which includes the bugtong or riddles and salawikain or proverbs), folk songs, and the folk narratives.

 Folk narratives are all about stories.
 They may be told in prose, verse, or both.
 They are further divided into three sub-categories: the folktales or kuwentong bayan, legends or alamat, and myths.

-The folktales are purely fiction, something that you use to entertain bored kids.
+The folktales are pure fiction, something that you use to entertain bored kids.
 The legends and myths, meanwhile, are assumed to be true by the storyteller.
 It’s the timeline that sets them apart.

 While legends happened in a much more recent time period, myths are believed to have taken place in the “remote past,” meaning a period when the world as we know it today wasn’t fully formed yet.

 According to the late Damiana L. Eugenio, the Mother of Philippine Folklore, myths “account for the origin of the world, of mankind, of death, or for characteristics of birds, animals, geographical features, and the phenomena of nature.”